 It’s small enough to park sideways, like a motorcycle, and large enough to carry the day’s shopping.

 Twizy is also popular for local deliveries by restaurants, although not large enough to deliver appliances.
-Plus, it’s modern design is a head-turner, especially when the “falcon” doors are up, in the open position.

 There are rumors Renault may export Twizy to North America through its corporate sibling Nissan, as a second EV model to join the popular Nissan Leaf.
 But that’s just a rumor.

-- Twizy would compete with the Smartfortwo EVfrom Mercedes-Benz, and the EV Mini-e.
+- Twizy would compete with the Smartfortwo EV from Mercedes-Benz, and the EV Mini-e.

-Opel Astra Sportwagen
+2017 Opel Astra Sportwagen

 The newest member of Opel’s best-selling Astra family is a family-friendly wagon is a first for the brand.